anchorageprogramming/code-of-conduct/Attendee Procedure for incident handling.md

-This procedure has been adopted from the Ada Initiative's guide titled "[Conference anti-harassment/Responding to Reports](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Responding_to_reports)”.

 1\.
 Keep in mind that all event staff will be wearing a conference t-shirt/button with the word “STAFF” on it (or otherwise clearly marked as staff).
 The staff will also be prepared to handle the incident.
-All of our staff are informed of the [code of conduct policy](https://github.com/anchorageprogramming/code-of-conduct/blob/master/code_of_conduct.md) and guide for handling harassment at the conference.
+All of our staff are informed of the code of conduct policy and guide for handling harassment at the conference.

 2\.
 Report the harassment incident (preferably in writing) to a conference staff member.
 All reports